azommerf/git-RecommenderSystem/README.md

 follow in the footsteps of a manager who wants to make a simple recommender system for the the sales of Amazon products.
 Thus, we use the official Amazon product data set.

+## Introduction

+Within the repository you can find our report named "Recommender System - Suggesting the Items Most Relevant to a Current Query.pdf".
+You can use this document not only as your manual but also to understand our intentions behind this project.

 ## Getting Started

 Use the following command to download the project.